-Unexplained intellectual disability explained by state-of-the-art genetic analysisNovember 8th, 2012 in Genetics /
+Unexplained intellectual disability explained by state-of-the-art genetic analysisNovember 8, 2012 in Medicine & Health / Genetics

 A research team reported that next generation sequencing of the exome, the 1 to 2% of the DNA containing the genes that code for proteins, enabled the identification of the genetic causes of unexplained intellectual disability in over 50% of patients in a study conducted at Radboud University Medical Centre in Nijmegen, The Netherlands.

 "Through next generation sequencing, we were able to discover mutations in genes that had not been previously linked to causing intellectual disability," said Marjolein Willemsen, M.D., Ph.D., who presented the research today (Nov.
 8) at the American Society of Human Genetics 2012 meeting in San Francisco.